LionRoar/Head-First-Design-Patterns-PHP/README.md

 ## Composite Pattern used when

+* Graphics frameworks are the most common use of this pattern.
+* The Composite pattern is frequently used for abstract syntax tree representations.
+* when dealing with tree structures *Anything that can be modelled as a tree structure can be considered an example of Composite*.
 * when you have collection of objects with whole-part relationships and you want to be able to treat those objects uniformly.

 ### `what's whole-part relationships ?`